 For 600 years the chapel was the church of coronation for German kings.
 Aachen is place steeped in fascinating history.

 Size: 153 km² Population: 219,000

-Freiburg im Breisgau is Germany's most sunniest city, located in the southwest on the foothills of the black forest.
+Freiburg im Breisgau is one of Germany's sunniest city, located in the southwest on the foothills of the black forest.

 Freiburg has one of the oldest universities, a lovely old city centre, and several malls.
 Freiburg is known as an eco-city.
 You'll see more bicycles than cars in the city centre.

 Stroll around this relaxed city, enjoy the outdoor eateries and the sunny weather.
 If I could choose, I would live in Freiburg.

 The most famous Heidelberg panorama

 With its castle, the old town, and the beautiful location on the river Neckar, Heidelberg has been the epitome of German romanticism for centuries.

 Heidelberg's university is the oldest in Germany, founded in 1386.

 Explore Heidelberg's # 1 attraction, the beautiful castle